kekeedme/kekeedme.github.io/projects/quantumdynamics/twolevel.md

 (e.g two electronic states, or two possible spin states, or two possible molecular configurations etc).
-This consideration means that for our problem, we need two basis states, which will span the entire 2-dimensional complex space in which our system “exists”.
+This consideration means that for our problem, we need two basis states, which will span the entire 2-dimensional complex space in which our system exists.
 Hence the wavefunction describing our system will be a linear combination of these two basis states.